-Our significant accounting policies are described in Note 1 Summary of Significant Accounting Policies, in Notes to Financial Statements of this Form S-1.
-We believe that the following discussion addresses our critical accounting policies and reflect those areas that require more significant judgments, and use of estimates and assumptions in the preparation of our Financial Statements.
+Our significant accounting policies are described in "Note 1 - Summary of Significant Accounting Policies," in Notes to Financial Statements of this prospectus.
+We believe that the following discussion addresses our critical accounting policies and reflects those areas that require more significant judgments, and use of estimates and assumptions in the preparation of our Financial Statements.

-Revenue Recognition We recognize revenue in accordance with the SEC's Staff Accounting Bulletin No. 101, Revenue Recognition in Financial Statements, as amended by Staff Accounting Bulletin No. 104 (together, SAB 101), and Statement of Financial Accounting Standards No. 48, Revenue Recognition When Right of Return Exists (SFAS 48).
+Revenue Recognition.
+We recognize revenue in accordance with the SEC's Staff Accounting Bulletin No. 101, Revenue Recognition in Financial Statements, as amended by Staff Accounting Bulletin No. 104 (together, SAB 101) and ASC 605- Revenue Recognition.

 Revenue is recognized when persuasive evidence of an arrangement exists, delivery has occurred, the fee is fixed and determinable and collectibility is probable.
 Delivery is considered to have occurred upon either shipment of the product or arrival at its destination based on the shipping terms of the transaction.
 Our standard terms specify that shipment is FOB BioDrain and we will, therefore recognize revenue upon shipment in most cases.
 This revenue recognition policy applies to shipments of our FMS units as well as shipments of cleaning solution kits.
 When these conditions are satisfied, we recognize gross product revenue, which is the price we charge generally to our customers for a particular product.
-Under our standard terms and conditions there is no provision for installation or acceptance of the product to take place prior to the obligation of the customer.
-The Customer's right of return is limited only to our standard one year warranty whereby we replace or repair, at our option, and it would be very rare that the unit or significant quantities of cleaning solution kits from "turnkey" suppliers we would have the right to replacements from the suppliers if this situation should occur.
+Under our standard terms and conditions, there is no provision for installation or acceptance of the product to take place prior to the obligation of the customer.
+The customer's right of return is limited only to our standard one-year warranty, whereby we replace or repair, at our option.
+We believe it would be rare that the FMS unit or significant quantities of cleaning solution kits may be returned.
+Additionally, since we buy both the FMS units and cleaning solution kits from "turnkey" suppliers we would have the right to replacements from the suppliers if this situation should occur.

 Stock-Based Compensation.
-Effective January 1, 2006, we adopted SFAS No. 123 (revised 2004), Share-Based Payment (SFAS 123(R)) which replaced SFAS No. 123, Accounting for Stock-Based Compensation (SFAS 123) and superseded Accounting Principles Board (APB) Opinion No. 25, Accounting for Stock Issued to Employees (APB 25).
-Under SFAS 123(R), stock-based employee compensation cost is recognized using the fair value based method for all new awards granted after January 1, 2006 and unvested awards outstanding at January 1, 2006.
-Compensation costs for unvested stock options and non-vested awards that were outstanding at January 1, 2006, are being recognized over the requisite service period based on the grant-date fair value of those options and awards as previously calculated under SFAS 123 for pro forma disclosures, using a straight-line method.
-We elected the modified-prospective method in adopting SFAS 123(R), under which prior periods are not retroactively restated.
+Effective January 1, 2006, we adopted SFAS No. 123 (revised 2004) which replaced SFAS No. 123, and superseded Accounting Principles Board (APB) Opinion No. 25, all codified as ASC 718- Compensation-Stock Compensation ("ASC 718").
+Under ASC 718 stock-based employee compensation cost is recognized using the fair value based method for all new awards granted after January 1, 2006 and unvested awards outstanding at January 1, 2006.
+Compensation costs for unvested stock options and non-vested awards that were outstanding at January 1, 2006, are being recognized over the requisite service period based on the grant-date fair value of those options and awards as previously calculated under SFAS 123 for proforma disclosures, using a straight-line method.
+We elected the modified-prospective method in adopting ASC 718 under which prior periods are not retroactively restated.

-SFAS 123(R) requires companies to estimate the fair value of stock-based payment awards on the date of grant using an option-pricing model.
+ASC 718 requires companies to estimate the fair value of stock-based payment awards on the date of grant using an option-pricing model.
 We use the Black-Scholes-Merton option-pricing model which requires the input of significant assumptions including an estimate of the average period of time employees and directors will retain vested stock options before exercising them, the estimated volatility of our common stock price over the expected term, the number of options that will ultimately be forfeited before completing vesting requirements and the risk-free interest rate.